lawnjelly/Misc/Batching/batching.md

 This determines the maximum size of a batch, it doesn't have a huge effect on performance but can be worth decreasing for mobile if RAM is at a premium.
 #### item_reordering_lookahead
 Item reordering can help especially with interleaved sprites using different textures.
 The lookahead for the overlap test has a small cost, so the best value may change per project.

+### rendering/batching/lights
+#### scissor_area_threshold
+See light scissoring.
+#### max_join_items
+Joining items before lighting can significantly increase performance.
+This requires an overlap test, which has a small cost, so the costs and benefits may be project dependent, and hence the best value to use here.

+### rendering/batching/debug
+#### flash_batching
+This is purely a debugging feature to identify regressions between the batching and legacy renderer.
+When it is switched on, the batching and legacy renderer are used alternately on each frame.
+This will decrease performance, and should not be used for your final export, only for testing.